Paklock/HackRF1/GPS-Sim.md

 You can use [gps-sdr-sim](https://github.com/osqzss/gps-sdr-sim) to generate data for this app.

 `gps-sdr-sim -e RINEX_NAVIGATION_FILE -l LAT,LONG,HEIGHT -o BBD_NNNN.C8`

-That will create `BBD_NNNN.C8`, but note that you also need to specify its sample rate and frequency in another file, as explained below.
+That will create `SOMENAME.C8`, but note that you also need to specify its sample rate and frequency in another file, as explained below.

 ### RINEX navigation file for GPS ephemerides
 Download the latest file for this parameter directly from Nasa: https://cddis.nasa.gov/archive/gnss/data/daily/

 ### Sample rate and frequency specification
-Create `BBD_NNNN.TXT` with:
+Create `SOMENAME.TXT` with:
 ```
 sample_rate=2600000
 center_frequency=1575420000